shinsa82-sgi-2021/tackle-diva/doa/README.md

 # For developers

-See [docs/design.md](docs/design.md) for design document and development policy.
+See [docs/README.md](docs/README.md) for a design document and development policy.